prystasj/spring-mail-example/README.md

 ## Testing

-An integration test can be run by activiating the `it` (integration testing) Maven profile:
+An integration test that will testing sending emails can be run by activiating the `it` (integration testing) Maven profile:
 ```
 $ mvn -Dit verify
 ```